 A minister journeys alongside their community offering support, deep listening, and compassion in times of joy and suffering.
 We need each other to celebrate life’s milestones and to comfort one another when dealing with loss, challenges, and death.

-As a Chaplain Resident, I served mostly in a hospital setting, with my primary units being oncology, end of life, and two medical-surgical floors.
-I also provided spiritual care in a mental health hospital, hospital for women and newborns.
+I gained extensive experience and training in pastoral care as a Chaplain Intern, and then a Chaplain Resident.
+As an intern, I served in Home Health, visiting people in their homes who were experiencing a health crisis.
+I found meaning in supporting people to reflect on their lives, to grieve their losses, and to make sense of their life experiences and stories through their faith tradition in both English and Spanish.
+As a Chaplain Resident, I served mostly in a hospital setting, with my primary units being oncology, end of life, and two medical surgical floors.
+I also provided spiritual care in a mental health hospital, and a hospital for women and newborns.
 Through this work I learned to provide pastoral care in the midst of crisis, to be a calming presence in the trauma room, to support people in grappling with life-threatening diagnoses, to help patients and their families prepare for death, and to support families with rites of passage at the bedside before and after the death of a beloved family member.